+To be an Outstanding, Nationally-Relevant Museum

+To be an Outstanding Museum with National Relevance that is engaging, reflects the diverse experiences and contributions of all immigrants throughout Canada's history, is respected for its curatorial integrity and has relevance to Canadians across the country.

+To be an Outstanding Employer

+To be an Outstanding Employer that builds a workplace that is fair, enabling, healthy and safe and a workforce that is productive, principled, adaptive and representative of the diversity inherent in Canadian society.

+To be an

+Outstanding

+Crown

+Corporation

-To be an To be an Outstanding Museum with National Relevance Outstanding, that is engaging, reflects the diverse experiences and Nationally- contributions of all immigrants throughout Canada's Relevant history, is respected for its curatorial integrity and has Museum relevance to Canadians across the country.
-To be an Outstanding Employer To be an Outstanding Employer that builds a workplace that is fair, enabling, healthy and safe and a workforce that is productive, principled, adaptive and representative of the diversity inherent in Canadian society.
-To be an To be an Outstanding Crown Corporation that is fiscally Outstanding responsible, well-managed, compliant with applicable Crown laws, policies and guidelines, and fully accountable to Corporation Canadians for results.
-To be a Leader and an Outstanding Collaborator To be a Leader and an Outstanding Collaborator in order to develop content and programming, leverage opportunities to showcase the Museum across the country and to support sister institutions in the Canadian Heritage Portfolio to deliver their mandate to more Canadians.
+To be an Outstanding Crown Corporation that is fiscally responsible, well-managed, compliant with applicable laws, policies and guidelines, and fully accountable to Canadians for results

+To be a Leader and an Outstanding Collaborator

+To be a Leader and an Outstanding Collaborator in order to develop content and programming, leverage opportunities to showcase the Museum across the country and to support sister institutions in the Canadian Heritage Portfolio to deliver their mandate to more Canadians.
-Hadhads of ish, Nova Sco

-PROGRAM ALIGNMENT ARCHITECTURE
+PROGRAM AREAS

-To provide the government and Parliament with performance information, the Museum has established a Program Alignment Architecture.
-It groups the Museum's key activities according to expected outcomes and defines strategic priorities, key results and activities for each.
+To provide the government and Parliament with performance information, the Museum has three program areas that group the Museum's key activities according to expected outcomes and defines strategic priorities, key results and activities for each.